-In February the National Labor Relations Board (NLRB) issued a proposal that will dramatically alter long-standing policies governing union elections.
-The board’s proposed rule will significantly shorten the time between the filing of a petition for a union election and the election date by:
+The National Labor Relations Board’s (NLRB) ambush election rule will dramatically alter long-standing policies governing union elections.
+The board’s rule will significantly shorten the time between the filing of a petition for a union election and the election date by:

 Giving workers as few as 11 days to consider all the consequences of joining a union before they have to vote in the election.

 Delaying answers to important questions – such as voter eligibility – until after workers have cast their ballots, and limiting an employer’s ability to raise additional issues or concerns throughout the pre-election hearing process.

-To protect the workers’ right to make an informed decision in union elections, House Education and the Workforce Committee Chairman John Kline (R-MN) introduced the Workforce Democracy and Fairness Act.
-The legislation will codify existing NLRB election procedures, preventing an activist board from imposing sweeping changes on the workplace.
+To protect workers’ right to make an informed decision in union elections, House Education and the Workforce Committee Chairman John Kline (R-MN) introduced the Workforce Democracy and Fairness Act.
+The legislation will codify long-standing NLRB election procedures, preventing an activist board from implementing sweeping changes on the workplace.